2025 Summer School for Actuaries

 Climate change is having a profound impact on the insurance industry.
 With rising global average temperatures and associated extreme weather events such as severe storms, floods, droughts and wildfires, insurance companies are facing an increase in the number and severity of claims.

-The Summer School for Actuaries 2025 focuses on providing in-depth theoretical and practical insights into climate risk modelling.
+The Summer School for Actuaries 2025 focuses on providing in-depth theoretical and practical insights into climate risk modeling.
 Mathematical and statistical models will be used to simulate the potential effects of climate change and discuss the implications for insurers.
-Delve into the importance of natural hazards, learn about the latest developments and methodologies in climate risk modelling, and get an introduction to the Generalised Extreme Value (GEV) distribution, including Gumbel, Fréchet and Weibull distribution functions.
+Delve into the importance of natural hazards, learn about the latest developments and methodologies in climate risk modeling, and get an introduction to the Generalised Extreme Value (GEV) distribution, including Gumbel, Fréchet and Weibull distribution functions.

 From theoretical foundations to practical applications, you will learn how to model extreme events such as heavy rainfall, windstorms, and hail.